swills/cirrina/README.md

 Only UEFI boot is supported, no `bhyveload`.

 Note: The official repo for this project is [GitLab](https://gitlab.com/swills/cirrina).
 The GitHub repo exists purely as a mirror for visibility.
+[Releases](https://gitlab.com/swills/cirrina/-/releases) may be found on GitLab.

 # Installation